BatID 2025-International Symposium on the Infectious Diseases of Bats

 Bats are the recognized reservoir host of several of the world’s most high profile emerging zoonotic diseases; yet they appear not to experience substantial disease from infections that cause high pathology in other mammals.
 This 4th Triennial BatID 2025 meeting brings together an interdisciplinary array of virologists, immunologists, geneticists, ecologists, and evolutionary biologists to interrogate the role of bats as pathogen hosts.

-Registration fee waivers and travel scholarships are available!
+Applications for registration fee waivers and travel scholarships are now closed.

 Scholarship applicants will be notified of their status by late March 2025.